Interview

 I'm finding it a bit difficult to find a way to be self-critical.
 Let's try it this way: assert your right to learn from things.
 Explain, then, something you would do differently now over the last three years.

 — I strongly believe in participatory processes.
-But if, as we've seen with the relaunch of news programs, the professionals haven't felt sufficiently ownership of it, then surely we should have done things differently.
-On the other hand, we've doubled the resources we're investing in audiovisual production, but the sector continues to ask the Corporation for a somewhat different relationship and doesn't feel adequately recognized.
+But if, as we've seen with the relaunch of news programs, the professionals haven't felt sufficiently ownership of it, then we should have done things differently.
+Furthermore, we've doubled the resources we're investing in audiovisual production, but the sector continues to ask the Corporation for a somewhat different relationship and doesn't feel adequately recognized.
 We'll also have to learn how to find these compromises.

 And what about the coexistence of digital and traditional media?

-— Perhaps we haven't explained ourselves very well.
-We've increased our impact on social media eightfold, but at the same time, our television presence is also growing.
-This was going very well for us, but a segment of the public, or a segment of the political class, doesn't see it that way.
+— Perhaps we haven't explained ourselves well.
+We've increased our impact on social media eightfold, but at the same time, our television audience is also growing.
+This was going very well for us, but some members of the public, or some politicians, don't see it that way.
 We'll need to understand why this is happening.
 Ultimately, the current noise is intentional, because we had been declining for ten years and nobody said anything.
 Now that we've suddenly increased our relevance, everyone feels the need to say something.

 "It was intentional noise," he said.
 "By whom?"